Binge drinking: Adolescence and young adulthood

 Adolescents who regularly participated in binge drinking for several years show a smaller hippocampus brain region, in particular those who began drinking in early adolescence.
 Heavy binge drinking is associated with neurocognitive deficits of frontal lobe processing and impaired working memory as well as delayed auditory and verbal memory deficits.
 Animal studies suggest that the neurodegenerative effects of alcohol abuse during adolescence can be permanent.
-Research in humans, which utilised sophisticated brain scanning technology suggests that in adolescent teenagers, drinking more than four or five drinks once or twice a month results in subtle damage to the teenagers developing brain tissue, in particular the white matter.
+Research in humans, which used sophisticated brain scanning technology suggests that in adolescent teenagers, drinking more than four or five drinks once or twice a month results in subtle damage to the teenagers developing brain tissue, in particular the white matter.
 However, this research is primarily cross-sectional and done with fairly small sample sizes, making causality less certain.

 Several studies have been conducted to discover if there is a link between binge drinking in adolescent years and becoming a chronic alcohol consumer when they transition into adulthood.
-A particular study conducted by the National Longitudinal Survey of Youth found that harmful drinking during adolescent years was significantly associated with the continuance of dangerous levels of alcohol consumption into adulthood years.
-Binge drinking is a way for young adolescents to rely alcohol as a way to cope with certain stress or depression.
+A particular study conducted by the National Longitudinal Survey of Youth found that harmful drinking during adolescent years was significantly associated with the continuation of dangerous levels of alcohol consumption into adulthood.
+Binge drinking is a way for young adolescents to rely on alcohol as a way to cope with certain stress or depression.

-In college, many students will join Greek organizations that heavily revolve around social drinking.
-For new members, especially in fraternities, binge drinking is heavily encouraged and underage drinking is commonplace.
+In college, many students will join Greek organizations that revolve heavily around social drinking.
+For new members, especially in fraternities, binge drinking is heavily encouraged, and underage drinking is commonplace.
 Over the past few decades, many schools have cracked down on Greek events with strict policies and active monitoring.
-However, the festivities did not stop and many members were not only affected during their time in college, but also later in life.
-Studies have shown that both male and female students that were associated with Greek organizations were more likely to develop Alcohol Use Disorder (AUD) in comparison to their non-Greek counterparts.
+However, the festivities did not stop, and many members were not only affected during their time in college but also later in life.
+Studies have shown that both male and female students who were associated with Greek organizations were more likely to develop Alcohol Use Disorder (AUD) in comparison to their non-Greek counterparts.

+A 2023 systematic review highlights the non-addictive use of alcohol for managing developmental issues, personality traits, and psychiatric symptoms, emphasizing the need for informed, harm-controlled approaches to alcohol consumption within a personalized health policy framework.

+Balconing

+Balconing is the name given in Spain to the act of jumping into a swimming pool from a balcony or falling from height while climbing from one balcony to another, performed by foreign tourists during holidays.

+Intoxication and recklessness with alcohol seem to play a pivotal role in the falls.

+Over 95% of the victims were found to have high levels of alcohol in their blood, and 37% had consumed other drugs.

+The balconies have a median height of 8 m, and the people have a median age of 24 years.